 The mystically elect popes maintain that God had chosen them to become pontiff in the end times.
 In this era, a conclave is not necessary anymore.
 In fact, there are no orthodox cardinals left who can take part in such a reunion.
-Quite a few of the mystically elect popes were Roman Catholic priests before election.
-They claimed to have succeeded the Roman pope, but in many cases they announced that the Holy See had moved from Rome to a new place.
+Quite a few of the mystically elect popes were Roman Catholic priests before the election.
+They claimed to have succeeded the Roman pope, but in many cases, they announced that the Holy See had moved from Rome to a new place.
 In the majority of the cases, the church was re-named, but the institution was not seen as anything else than the One Holy Catholic Apostolic Church in a time of almost universal heresy.

 Though the mystically elect popes maintained that they were leaders of the one, true Catholic Church, claiming to fight for its traditional teachings, due to frequent private apparitions, the doctrinal development of their churches was often rapid.
 In some cases, the creed has become very different from a traditional Roman Catholic belief system, though the groups themselves would say that they have developed a deepened, unveiled understanding of the same faith, made possible through continued divine revelation.

 It is possible to know quite a lot about many of these mystically elect popes, but sometimes only a few sources are available.
 In the latter cases, the elections were not widely publicised, and in a few cases, there is even scant evidence that they claimed the papacy.
 Other cases are possibly hoaxes or misunderstandings.

 There are much fewer conclavist popes than there are mystically elected.
 The first of the conclaves took place in 1990, and two more were held in the 1990s, while a few others have followed in the 2000s.
 Moreover, there are indications that some groups currently plan conclaves in order to elect a pontiff.